MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/NegativeKeywordListBuilder.md

 ### Returns
 |Type|Description|
 |-|-
-[NegativeKeywordListBuilder](./NegativeKeywordListBuilder.md)|Negative keyword list builder with the name applied.
+[NegativeKeywordListBuilder](./NegativeKeywordListBuilder.md)|The negative keyword list builder with the name applied.